Rethinking Generative Image Pretraining: How Far Are We From Scaling Up Next-Pixel Prediction?: Introduction

 In this paper, we present an analysis of the scaling properties of next-pixel prediction across both image recognition and generation.
 We begin our study at a fixed resolution of 32 $\times$ 32 pixels due to its computational tractability that enables extensive experimentation.
 At such resolution, images start to show distinct structures and clear object interactions, and hence provides a meaningful approximation of the situation at the native image resolution.
 We conduct initial scaling experiments based on the \textit{next-pixel prediction loss}.
 As shown in Figure~\ref{fig:figure_teaser}(a), results reveal that learning on raw pixels requires substantially ($10-20 \times$) higher optimal token-to-parameter ratio than on text tokens.
 More concretely, achieving a compute-optimal balance requires at least an order of magnitude more tokens per parameter compared to language models (a ratio of over $400$ vs. $20$).

 This initial finding motivates a deeper investigation into three core questions.
 First, how do we reliably assess the performance of these models, especially at the low resolutions where extensive study is more feasible?
 Second, do the scaling trends derived from the simple next-pixel prediction loss align with the scaling behavior of more meaningful downstream tasks like classification and image completion?
 Third, how do the scaling trends shift at different resolutions?
-To answer these questions, we conduct a series of controlled experiments to map the scaling frontiers for three distinct metrics: next-pixel prediction loss, linear probing accuracy, and generation quality (completion-based Fréchet Distance).
-At a fixed 32 $\times$ 32 resolution, the results reveal (see Figure~\ref{fig:figure_teaser}(b)) that the optimal scaling strategy depends heavily on the target metric, with generation quality requiring a larger token-to-parameter ratio than classification or the next-pixel prediction loss.
+To answer these questions, we conduct a series of controlled experiments to map the scaling frontiers for three distinct metrics: next-pixel prediction loss, linear probing accuracy, and generation-based completion quality (using Fréchet Distance).
+At a fixed 32 $\times$ 32 resolution, the results reveal (see Figure~\ref{fig:figure_teaser}(b)) that the optimal scaling strategy depends heavily on the target metric, with generation-based completion quality requiring a larger token-to-parameter ratio than classification or the next-pixel prediction loss.
 Furthermore, these scaling dynamics are not static; our study across image resolutions including 16 $\times$ 16 and 64 $\times$ 64 shows that model size must grow much faster than data size, as resolution increases.

 Finally, we emphasize the \textbf{forward-looking} nature of this work.
-Based on our scaling trend projection, a $10^4 \times$ FLOPs increase (from $10^{20}$ to $10^{24}$) suggests that Transformers trained via next-pixel prediction could reach 80\% ImageNet classification accuracy and compelling generation results.
+Under the data-driven \textit{theoretical estimates}, $10^4 \times$ FLOPs increase (from $10^{20}$ to $10^{24}$) suggests that Transformers trained via next-pixel prediction could reach 80\% ImageNet classification accuracy and compelling generation-based completion results.
 This computational requirement is currently impractical, given that well-established methods such as MAE~\cite{he2022masked} (with $4.6\times 10^{20}$ FLOPs) and DINO~\cite{caron2021emerging} (with $2.1 \times 10^{20}$ FLOPs) achieve comparable performance with significantly less compute.
-On the other hand, given the \textit{sheer volume} of visual data available and \textit{unsupervised nature} of raw pixel learning, we highlight that scaling pixel-by-pixel modeling is far from data bound, but compute bound.
+On the other hand, given the \textit{sheer volume} of visual data available on the Internet and \textit{unsupervised nature} of raw pixel learning, we highlight that scaling pixel-by-pixel modeling is far from data bound, but compute bound.
 We anticipate it will become feasible within the next five years based on the projection that the training compute for frontier AI models grows 4-5 times annually~\cite{sevillajaime2024trainingcompute}.

 \cutsectionup